contentauth/c2pa-python/docs/intents.md

     end
 ```

-For **EDIT** and **UPDATE**, the Builder looks at the source stream, and if no `parentOf` ingredient has been added manually, it automatically creates one from that stream (and adds the needed action).
+For `Edit` and `Update` intents, `Builder` looks at the source stream, and if no `parentOf` ingredient has been added manually, it automatically creates one from that stream (and adds the needed action).
 The source stream *becomes* the parent ingredient.
-If a `parentOf` ingredient has already been added manually (via `add_ingredient`), the Builder uses that one instead and does not auto-create one from the source.
+If a `parentOf` ingredient has already been added manually (via `add_ingredient`), `Builder` uses that one instead and does not automatically create one from the source.

 ### How intent relates to `add_ingredient`

-The intent controls what the Builder does with the source stream at sign time.
+The `Builder` intent controls what the Builder does with the source stream (source asset) at sign time.
 The `add_ingredient` method adds other ingredients explicitly.
 These are separate concerns.

 ```mermaid
 flowchart TD